Ernest Owusu

-Ernest John Yaw Owusu, Jr. (born May 26, 1988) is retired American football defensive end.
+Ernest John Yaw Owusu, Jr. (born May 26, 1988) is an American former football defensive end.

 High school career

-Owusu attended Father Ryan High School in Nashville, Tennessee and played varsity football for four years.
+Owusu attended Father Ryan High School in Nashville, Tennessee, and played varsity football for four years.
 After graduating Father Ryan, Owusu attended the Hun School of Princeton for an additional prep year.
 While at The Hun School, Owusu accumulated 62 tackles, 13 sacks, and 1 interception.
 He received scholarship offers from 24 Division 1 programs from which he chose the University of California, Berkeley.